ARTARTAS/ARTARTAS/README.md

 ## I'm a Front-end React Developer!!!

--  I’ve just began to participate in my first serious [project]!
+-  I just started participating in my first serious [project]!
 -  I’m self taught developer and currently learning everything 🤣
 -  I’m looking to collaborate with other developers
 -  2022 Goals: to make my way to middle front-end developer!